sweattep/ancient_quotes/README.md

 >Therefore, remove anger from your heart; and keep from harming your body; for neither adolescence nor youth has any lasting value.

->For my loins are full of burning pain, and no soundness remains in my body.
+>I am worn out and weak, moaning and in distress

 >Don't stare at me because I am dark, it is the sun that tanned me.
 My Mother's sons were angry with me and made me look after their vineyards.
 But I haven't cared for my own vineyard.
->

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

 >Do not make unlawful the wholesome things which God has made lawful for you, but commit no excess for God does not love those given to excess.